 Social work practitioners engaged in management and policy fully understand the process through which social welfare policy is developed, the underlying values and ideologies that guide policy choices, and the impacts that social welfare policies may have on individuals, families, organizations, and communities.
 They recognize their roles and responsibilities in participating in policy development, implementation, and analysis.
-They engage in policy practice at the mezzo and macro level to promote equality, social justice, and human rights.
-They recognize how policies may enhance or limit disproportionality in life outcomes or status such as morbidity, mortality, poverty, incarceration and others.
+They engage in policy practice at the mezzo and macro levels to promote human rights, and racial, social, economic, and environmental justice.
+They recognize how policies may enhance or limit disproportionality in life outcomes or status such as morbidity, mortality, poverty, incarceration, and others.
 Social workers engaged in management and policy practice consistently reflect on the unintended consequences of policies and can develop strategies to address these consequences.
-Practitioners of Social Work in Management and Policy:

-- Identify and analyze policies, laws, rules, and governmental regulations that affect human services in their domain of practice and how these affect the organization, financing and delivery of such services; - Identify and/or advocate in collaboration with others in support of policies that positively impact the communities which they serve; - Analyze policies for the identification and elimination of elements that result in either intended or unintended consequences of racism, gender bias, homophobia, religious and/or ideological, and other prejudices inconsistent with social work values; - Engage in and/or support policy practice at the mezzo and macro level to promote equality, social justice, and an inclusive human rights framework; and - Assess the process of policy implementation at the community or organization level and analyze the degree of the fidelity of the implementation to the original intent of the policy.
+- Identify and analyze policies, laws, rules, and governmental regulations that affect human services in their domain of practice and how these affect the organization, financing, and delivery of such services; - Identify and/or advocate in collaboration with others in support of policies that positively impact the communities they serve; - Analyze policies for the identification and elimination of elements that result in either intended or unintended consequences leading to biases based on age, caste, class, color, culture, disability and ability, ethnicity, gender, gender identity and expression, generational status, immigration status, legal status, marital status, political ideology, race, nationality, religion and spirituality, sex, sexual orientation, and tribal sovereign status or other discrimination inconsistent with social work values; - Engage in and support policy practice at the mezzo and macro levels to promote equality, social, economic, racial, and environmental justice and an inclusive human rights framework; and - Assess the process of policy implementation at the community and organizational levels and analyze the degree of fidelity of implementation to the original intent of the policy.